zateutsch/pwa-workshop-student/workshop/5-register-service-worker.md

 # Make your PWA network-independent and work offline - register a service worker

 In this step, we will take a look at how service worker is registered.
+Note that you don't need to make any code changes in this step.
+Make sure you open the [`vite.config.ts` file](./solution/03-repose-PWA/vite.config.ts) as we walk you through the configurations.

 ## How do service workers work?